 Externally driven communication can be either positive or negative.
 On the positive side, word of mouth played a major role in the success of the 1977 movie, Saturday Night Fever, and helped John Travolta become a global superstar.
 The movie’s budget was US$3.5 million.
 In terms of return, total box office revenue was US$237.1 million, or more than 70x budget.
 Conversely, negative press towards United Airlines’ handling of its 2017 passenger over-booking blunder caused its share price to fall.

 So whether it’s internally or externally driven, branding either adds to, or subtracts from, the underlying value of the brand asset.
 The key is making sure you are adding to the value.
 How?
 You need to develop and execute an integrated sales and marketing communications system.

 If your brand-building efforts are successful it will allow you to perform the 3rd part of the brand-building process.
-And that is?
-Monetising the brand.
-In other words, brand monetisation is the activity of converting brand awareness into a financial benefit in the form of paying customers.
+And that is? monetizing the brand.
+In other words, brand monetization is the activity of converting brand awareness into a financial benefit in the form of paying customers.

 The Brand Strategy Checklist

 To help you build your brand strategy, use this checklist to guide you through the steps in the brand-building process.
 Give yourself a tick for each item you complete.
 And where there are crosses, do your work-ons as needed.

 The three most important activities for growing a business

 To conclude, you need to take a strategic approach to brand asset creation and branding.
 And as explained at the start of this lesson, when you simplify it, business-building all boils down to performing three key activities: